Kyniska/core/README.md

 # Composition

 - Each member of the Six Nations belonged to two constellations as a preventative against rivalries
-- We recognize the rivalries that presently exist, whether emerging in this life or inherited from the past, will not likely be unraveled
+- We recognize existng rivalries, whether emerging in this life or inherited from the past, may require more in structure and procedure to prevent interference.

 # Voting procedure (Addresses / Bools / Strings)